- With Kate Measham

 - 16th November, 10.00-12.00am

-- £15/class, or £75 for five classes from the Southampton City Art Gallery Collections
+- £45 for next few classes from the Southampton City Art Gallery Collections

 - This class will be via Zoom.
 You will be sent information about Zoom when you book your place for the lesson, and a link on the morning of the class.